-Any student whose tuition account is past due 30 days or greater, and the parents/guardians have not worked out a payment plan with the Finance Office, will be suspended from participation in non-credit co-curricular activities, including athletics.
+Any student whose FACTS tuition account is past due 30 days or greater, and the parents/guardians have not established a payment plan with the Finance Office, will be suspended from participation in non-credit co-curricular activities, including athletics.

-Any student whose account is past due 60 days or greater, and the parents/guardians have not worked out a payment plan with the Finance Office, will be sent home from school and not allowed to participate in any school classes or activities until the past due tuition has been addressed.
+Any student whose FACTS tuition account is past due 60 days or greater, and the parents/guardians have not established a payment plan with the Finance Office, will be sent home from school and not allowed to participate in any school classes and non-credit co-curricular activities, including athletics, until the past due tuition has been addressed.

-Any student whose tuition from the 2022-2023 academic year is not paid in full by August 1, 2023, or does not have a payment plan in place, will not be permitted to begin the 2023-2024 academic year, including summer participation in co-curricular activities and athletics.
+Any student whose tuition from the 2023-2024 academic year is not paid in full by August 1, 2024, or does not have a payment plan in place, will not be permitted to begin the 2024-2025 academic year, including summer participation in co-curricular activities and athletics.